Sheriff: Baldwin fired shot on movie set that killed woman

 A spokesperson for Baldwin said there was an accident on the set involving the misfire of a prop gun with blanks.

-The Santa Fe New Mexican reported the 68-year-old Baldwin was seen Thursday outside the sheriff’s office in tears, but attempts to get comment from him were unsuccessful.
+The Santa Fe New Mexican reported the 63-year-old Baldwin was seen Thursday outside the sheriff’s office in tears, but attempts to get comment from him were unsuccessful.

 The International Cinematographers Guild confirmed that the woman fatally shot was Hutchins, a cinematographer.